eGuard-lopow/eGuard_octa/README.md

   - Mount the Murata modem shield on P1
   - Mount the GPS shield on P2

-- Backend
-  - MongoDB
-  - Fingerprinting
-  - MQTT broker
-  - The Things Network
-  - Thingsboard

-### Configure
+### Keys
 - Add your device's ABP keys to `template_keys.h` and rename this file to `keys.h`

 ### Drivers
-- This repository uses modified drivers.
-To install these correctly place the following files in the correct folders:
+- This repository uses newly made drivers.
+To install these, correctly place the following files in the correct folders:
 	- Move the .h files in `drivers/include/` to `RIOTBASE/drivers/include/`
 	- Move the folders with .c files in `drivers/drivers/` to `RIOTBASE/drivers/`